Read Our Blog

 Like most people, you may have never before been involved in litigation.
 It's understandable you'll...

 A living will is a legal document in which a person directs the types and...

 Today people are living longer and many individuals look forward to enjoying their golden years.
 While this should be a time of leisurely activities and the joys of grandchildren, many elders are faced with challenging health issues, covering the high cost of long-term care, financial concerns and the potential of family disputes.

 At O’Connell and Aronowitz, our experienced Elder Law attorneys provide clients with solutions to these pressing issues.
-We work closely with elders and their loved ones in Albany, Latham, Plattsburgh, Saratoga, and across upstate New York to help them manage the complexities of aging.
+We work closely with elders and their loved ones in Albany, Saratoga Springs and across upstate New York to help them manage the complexities of aging.
 We strive to ensure that the seniors we assist are protected financially, have access to the healthcare they need, and can continue to enjoy a high quality of life.

 Long-term Care Planning

 The high-cost of long-term care, whether for medical or non-medical needs, is a serious concern for most elders.
 While many mistakenly believe that Medicare will cover these costs, this program only pays for limited services that do not include skilled care provided at home or in a nursing home.
 Elders also often require non-skilled care and assistance with daily tasks such as dressing, feeding, shopping and light housekeeping.
 By failing to adequately plan for these needs, many seniors risk depleting their savings.

 One option for those who qualify is long-term care insurance which covers the cost of services for personal and custodial care in the home or in an assisted living or skilled nursing facility.
 This insurance is becoming more expensive, and the type of coverage varies greatly among insurers.
 The experienced Elder Law attorneys at O’Connell and Aronowitz can help you select a policy that best suits your needs.